letsRobot/docs/api-reference.md

 In the examples we will use code written in [Python](https://en.wikipedia.org/wiki/Python_%28programming_language%29) and use [ffmpeg](https://en.wikipedia.org/wiki/FFmpeg) to stream audio and video.
 You can find an example of a fully implemented client [here](https://github.com/letsRobot/letsrobot).

-This documentation is aimed at developers wanting to create their own robot client, the official LetsRobot client is [here](https://github.com/letsRobot/letsrobot).

 You will need your robot-id, camera-id and streamkey, all of which you can find on your robot's settings page on your profile.

 ## Receiving control commands